 The third and final stage of the money laundering process is called the integration stage.
 During the integration stage, the money is returned to the criminal from what seems to be legitimate sources.
-Having been placed initially as cash and layered through several financial transactions, the criminal proceeds are now fully integrated into the financial system and used for any purpose.
+The criminal proceeds are now fully integrated into the financial system and used for any purpose, having been placed initially as cash and layered through several financial transactions.

 This money is then reunited with the criminal with what appears to be a legitimate source.
-At this stage, it is very difficult to distinguish between legal and illegal wealth.
+It is very difficult to distinguish between legal and illegal wealth at this stage.
 The launderer can use the money without getting caught.
 It is extremely challenging to catch the criminal if there is no documentation to use as evidence from the previous stages.

-There are many different ways in which the laundered money can be integrated back with the criminal.
+There are many ways to integrate the laundered money back into the criminal.
 The primary objective is to reunite the money with the criminal in a manner that does not draw attention and appears to result from a legitimate source.
-For example, the purchases of luxury goods such as upper-class property, artwork, jewelry, or high-end automobiles are common ways for the launderer to enjoy their illegal profits without necessarily drawing attention to themselves.
+For example, purchasing luxury goods such as upper-class property, artwork, jewelry, or high-end automobiles are common ways for the launderer to enjoy their illegal profits without necessarily drawing attention to themselves.